Well-posedness and propagation of chaos for L{\'e}vy-driven McKean-Vlasov SDEs under Lipschitz assumptions: Introduction and results

+The proof of \eqref{eq1_rq_exemple} and \eqref{eq2_rq_exemple} is standard and similar to the Brownian case but we write it for the sake of completeness.
+It relies on the estimation of $\sup_{i \leq N} \E \sup_{t \leq T} \vert X^{i,N}_{t} - X^{i,\infty}_{t}|$ using Grönwall's inequality and the rate of convergence of the empirical measure associated with the i.i.d.\ random variables $(X^{i,\infty}_t)_N$ proved in \cite{fournier:hal-00915365}.
+The proof of \eqref{eq3_rq_exemple} is inspired by \cite{SznitmanTopicspropagationchaos1991} and relies also on the $\beta$-th order Marcinkiewicz-Zygmund inequality (see $(1.4)$ in \cite{ChenSunginequalitysum}).
+The proof of \eqref{eq1_thm_poc_exemple} relies on the technical trick of truncating the jumps of size larger than the number of particles $N$ from all the noises of $X^{i,N}$ and $X^{i,\infty}$.
+We then control the corresponding error and use the same arguments as in the proof of \eqref{eq3_rq_exemple}.

 \begin{Rq} The method used in the proof of Theorem \ref{thm_poc_lip} cannot be applied to prove quantitative strong propagation of chaos with a general non-constant diffusion coefficient $\sigma$ under Assumption \ref{Assumpt_lip}.
-It remains, to the best of our knowledge, an open problem. \end{Rq}
+This is a bit disapointing since in the Brownian case, adding a Lipschitz diffusion coefficient is not a difficulty.
+The difference in the Lévy-driven case is that we have to treat differently the small and large jumps due to the integrability property of the Lévy measure near $0$.
+One could try to use the same strategy as in the proof of Theorem \ref{ThmexistenceMcKV1} but the separation of the small and large jumps and the conditioning arguments in this proof are much more difficult to handle when applied to the particle system.
+Thus, it remains, to the best of our knowledge, an open problem. \end{Rq}